Thursday, April 9, 2015

 Boot Hill was perhaps the second or third RPG I ever played.
 It is also possibly the second or third game I ever laid eyes on.
 This was back in the day when you could count the number of RPGs in print on your fingers.

-Unlike Dungeons & Dragons, I had an immediate frame of reference for Boot Hill, having already seen many a Western film, and TV program by the age of 10.
-My maternal grandfather (who we called Pop, or Poppy) and my Dad were huge fans of the genre, and I ended up absorbing the tropes, and atmosphere by osmosis.
-Thanks to my Pop's love of cinema, and my father's fascination for old things, I learned to love the generation of John Wayne pictures as much as that of Clint Eastwood.
+Unlike Dungeons & Dragons I had an immediate frame of reference for Boot Hill, having already seen many a Western film and TV program by the age of 10.
+My maternal grandfather (who we called Pop or Poppy) and my Dad were huge fans of the genre.
+I ended up absorbing the tropes and atmosphere by osmosis.
+Thanks to my Pop's love of cinema and my father's fascination for old things, I learned to love the generation of John Wayne pictures as much as those of Clint Eastwood.

-All this exposure pooled together, and helped me create one rootin' tootin', sure an' shootin' Wild West campaign back in 1979.
+All this exposure pooled together and helped me create one rootin' tootin', sure an' shootin' Wild West 'Boot Hill' campaign back in 1979.

 Thirty-six years is a long time to wait for a sequel.